AltSpace/billy/README.md

 billy my key
 ```

-This command will return one of your ssh keys, first it returns id_rsa.pub key
+This command will return one of your ssh keys, id_rsa.pub by default